Wageningen Blues City Weekend

 Arrival of Sinterklaas in Wageningen's harbour

 Sinterklaas is celebrated all over the Netherlands.
 On the third Saturday in November he arrives in Wageningen by ship.
-Upon landing, rides on a white horse through the city center in a festive parade.
+Upon landing, rides on a white horse through the city centre in a festive parade.